 He is an expert on these topics for many national and international institutions (HCEFLCD-Morocco, PNUE-MAP-RAC/SPA-Tunisia, Conservatoire du Littoral-France, etc.).
 He has been involved in several national and international funded projects as an expert (MedWet, MECO, MEDCORE, WADI, MedMPA, CAMP Morocco, PEGASO, etc.) or as a national coordinator (MedMPAnet, MedKeyHabitats, etc.).
-He has contributed to more than 30 peer-reviewed papers and two collective books.
+He has contributed to more than 70 peer-reviewed papers and four collective books.

-Dr Keith Bensusan joins the Academic Board as Chair of the Research and Research Degrees Committee.
-He has been working at the Gibraltar Botanic Gardens since 2007 and became its Director in 2011.
+Dr Keith Bensusan has been working at the Gibraltar Botanic Gardens since 2007 and became its Director in 2011.
 His background is in the biological sciences and he has a broad knowledge of terrestrial natural history, most notably plants, insects and birds.
 His PhD, which he obtained from the University of Leeds, is in avian ecology.

 Dr Joseph Britto

 Dr Joseph Britto studied English Literature and Education at what is now St Mary’s University and obtained his doctorate in Education at the University of Sheffield in 2007.
 He has taught in the secondary and primary sectors in Gibraltar and was appointed Director of Education in 2012.
 From 2016 to 2018 he was seconded and temporarily promoted to the post of Senior Administrator in the Office of the Chief Secretary to support and assist in matters pertaining to the day-to-day running of the Civil Service, Agencies, Authorities and government-owned companies.
-Following his retirement in 2018, he was engaged by the Chief Secretary’s Office in an advisory capacity, chiefly on Special Projects relating to development and Service improvement.
-He also sits as a member of the Law Commission, currently tasked with reviewing Gibraltar’s criminal sentencing law, and is a member of the Drugs Advisory Council.
+Following his retirement from Government service in 2018, he was engaged by the Chief Secretary’s Office in an advisory capacity, chiefly on Special Projects relating to development and Service improvement (2018-2020).

-John was born and educated in Gibraltar.
-He obtained his undergraduate degree in Zoology from the University of Wales, and has a D.Phil. in Animal Ecology from the University of Oxford.
+Julia was born and educated in Gibraltar.
+She obtained her undergraduate degree in Zoology from the University of Wales, and has a D.Phil. in Animal Ecology from the University of Oxford.

-After completing his D.Phil., John spent until 1990 working at the Mexican National University, Mexico City, and as an environmental expert in the Gibraltar Government until 1993.
-He then held various positions of responsibility at the Durrell Wildlife Conservation Trust, Jersey until December 2013.
+After completing her D.Phil., Julia spent until 1990 working at the Mexican National University, Mexico City, and as an environmental expert in the Gibraltar Government until 1993.
+She then held various positions of responsibility at the Durrell Wildlife Conservation Trust, Jersey until December 2013.

-John is Professor of Biodiversity and Human Development at Manchester Metropolitan University and Senior Associate at the Center for International Forestry Research in Bogor, Indonesia.
-He is also a Visiting Professor at the Universidad de Malaga, Spain.
+Julia is Professor of Biodiversity and Human Development at Manchester Metropolitan University and Senior Associate at the Center for International Forestry Research in Bogor, Indonesia.
+Julia is also a Visiting Professor at the Universidad de Malaga, Spain.

 Professor Clive Finlayson